Is It Fetishizing or Just a Preference?

 Emotionally unavailable “maybe he’s curious” masc bros?

-If you notice notice trends and patterns of the types of guys you find yourself in bed with… you’re not alone.
+If you notice trends and patterns of the types of guys you find yourself in bed with… you’re not alone.

 Now, are you just attracted to this type of person?
 Or are you changing yourself, even little things, to match with these people?